 Public contracts are governed primarily by the Public Procurement Act.
-The national procedure must apply to bidders who are settled in the European Union and to Community goods, in the event of public procurement procedures.
+During public procurement procedures, the national procedure must apply to bidders settled in the European Union and to Community goods.

 Types of public procurement